pouriyajamshidi/tcping/README.md

 6. Run the tests `go test` or `make test`.
 7. Create a pull request

-Please make sure to only work on a specific issue on your pull request and not address two or more tickets in one PR.
-This will help us review your pull request easier and also contributes to a cleaner git history.
+Please make sure that your pull request only works on one specific issue and doesn't handle two or more tickets.
+This makes it simpler for us to examine your pull request and helps keep the git history clean.

 ## Tested on